danielmarschall/filter_foundry/README.md

 Initially written by [Toby Thain](https://www.telegraphics.com.au/sw/) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) / [ViaThinkSoft](https://www.viathinksoft.com/) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

+A full description of Filter Foundry including a reference of all functions, variables, and operators can be found in the "doc" folder.

 ### Windows version 1.7.0.7